Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 person they meet, and that on average they meet $$\kappa \times dt$$ persons during the time
 $$dt$$.
 Importantly, not all the people they meet are susceptible.
-If we assume that people meet each other in a sufficiently random way, then there should be a fraction $$\frac{S}{N}$$  (where $$N$$ is the total size of the studied population) of the people they have met that are susceptible.
+If we assume that people meet each other in a sufficiently random way, then there should be a fraction $$\frac{S}{N}$$  (where $$N$$ is the total size of the studied population) of the people the infectious person has met that are susceptible.
 In other words, each of the infectious people meets on average $$\kappa \times dt \times \frac{S}{N}$$ **susceptible** persons and infects a fraction $$f_{\rm inf}$$ of them, i.e. they infect on average $$f_{\rm inf}
 \times \kappa \times dt \times \frac{S}{N}$$ people.
 Since there are $$I$$ infectious people, each of them